Skip to main content

 The mechanical tree shaker can only be used with certain olive trees.
 These trees shouldn’t be too old, and they have to be used to that kind of stress since they are planted.
 This method is expensive, and can’t be used on ordinary family trees, which often are old and on steep slopes.

-In large olive oil production, I believe, the mechanical tree shaker is the best method, as it allows the olives to be collected with no damages and brought directly and quickly to the mill.
+In large olive oil production, I believe the mechanical tree shaker is the best method, as it allows the olives to be collected with no damage and brought directly and quickly to the mill.

 organic olive oil abruzzo